DCC-EX/Support-Doc/Process-Doc/DCC-EX Release Plan v1-Draft-D.md

 **Where:**

 - **aa** - is the Major version number of the product.
-The Major Version Number starts with 1 and is incremented by 1 whenever the product funcionality  is changed; APIs are changed; in a way that is incompatible with prior versions of the product; or when there is a major  change to the internal architecture of the product.
+The Major Version Number starts with 1 and is incremented by 1 whenever the product funcionality  is signifacently changed; APIs are changed in a way that is incompatible with prior versions of the product; or when there is a major change to the internal architecture of the product.

 - **bb** - is the  Minor version of the product.
-Minor numbers versions are Incremented when functionality is added to the product in a backwards compatible manner
+Minor numbers versions start with O are Incremented by 1 when functionality is added to the product in a backwards compatible manner

 - **cc** is the Patch or Fix version of the product.
-The Patch version is incremented whenever there are one or more backwards compatible Patch Fixes to the product that correct a bug in the  product
+This version starts with 0 and incremented by 1 whenever there are  backwards compatible Fixe(s) to the product that correct bug(s) in the  product

 - **Suffix** - is the Testing Phase of the Product